 For married borrowers, taxable income includes your spouse’s earnings when filing joint federal income tax returns.
 However, some Income-Driven Repayment plans use only your income when you file separately.
 Therefore, many student loan borrowers choose to file separate federal income tax returns to keep their spouse’s income out of the calculation.

 Filing separately, however, may negatively impact your household’s total federal income tax liability.
-In addition, if your spouse also has federal student loans, filing separate tax returns may even increase your monthly payments.
+In addition, if your spouse also has federal student loans, filing separate tax returns may increase your monthly payments.

 Consider Jobs Offering Student Loan Forgiveness